A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Knowing how the office systems are set up, how they are working or not working, and changing them in order to make them more effective

-- Determining what info has been sufficiently corroborated and should be put on the Street Updates wall chart
+- Determining what info has been sufficiently corroborated and should be shared across the network

 - Coordinating volunteers

-- Handling difficult situations, possibly including but not limited to: irate callers, person shortages, reticent lawyers, needy arrestees, and confused, sleep-deprived, or slacking volunteers
+- Handling difficult situations, possibly including but not limited to: angry callers, person shortages, talking to lawyers, arrestees in need, and confused, sleep-deprived, or slacking volunteers

 Also, in large, complex actions:

-- Communicating between the Legal Observer Team and the legal support team office
+- Communicating between the Legal Observer Team and the support team office

 - Taking calls from the Legal Team (if there is a designated line for them to call)